Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Discretization on two meshes

 \section{Discretization on two meshes}

-We discretize~(\ref{eq:inteq3}) using the original Nystr{\"o}m method based on composite 16-point Gauss--Legendre quadrature on two different meshes: a {\it coarse mesh} with $n_{\rm pan}$ quadrature panels and a {\it fine mesh} which is constructed from the coarse mesh by $n_{\rm sub}$ times subdividing the panels closest to the corner in a direction toward the corner.
+We discretize~(\ref{eq:inteq3}) using standard Nyström discretization based on composite 16-point Gauss--Legendre quadrature on two different meshes: a {\it coarse mesh} with $n_{\rm pan}$ quadrature panels and a {\it fine mesh} which is constructed from the coarse mesh by $n_{\rm sub}$ times dyadically subdividing the panels closest to the corner in a direction toward the corner.
 The discretization is in parameter.
-The four panels on the coarse mesh that are closest to the corner should be equisized in parameter.
-These panels form a subset of $\Gamma$ called $\Gamma^{\star}$.
+The four panels on the coarse mesh that are closest to the corner should be equi-sized in parameter.
+These {\it innermost} four panels form a subset of $\Gamma$ called $\Gamma^\star$.
 See Figure~\ref{fig:sno2}.